sanyaade-fintechnology/Point-Pay-SDK-iOS/README.md

  ```
 ### Payment
 #### Start payment
 Initialize the actual payment request.
-For security purposes, you must provide the user's current location in the PaymentReuest.
+For security purposes, you must provide the user's current location in the PaymentRequest.
 The identifier parameter allows you to reference this particular payment for a potential refund in the future.
-We strongly encourage you to save this value in your Backend.
+We strongly advise you to save this value in your Backend.

  ```objective-c
  //Here we are using an arbitrary location.
 In your app you must provide the user's current location